agrski/agrski.github.io/docs/_drafts/effective-code-reviews.md

     * When a particular commit addresses a comment, link to/reference this commit
       * GitHub supports this nicely
       * Don't do one "address comments" commit because it makes it hard to evaluate specific changes; use one commit per comment/family of comments
-  * Try to minimise how many logical changes are involved
-    * E.g. separate refactoring from introducing new features
-    * E.g. introduce bug fix & test but leave out formatting/stylistic changes
-    * Make it easy for the reviewer to focus on what's important -- minimise _noise_
   * Do document manual testing steps
     * Not all code is easy to unit test
     * I've had a few bugs that were tricky to reproduce and needed a particular ecosystem configuration to match a customer setup